-- 1. Registration: The maximum number of robots per team that can be registered for the competitions is two (2). - 2.
-Regular Tests: Unless stated otherwise, only one robot is allowed per test.
+- 1. Registration: The maximum $number\ of\ robots$ per team that can be registered for the competitions is $two\ (2)$ . - 2.
+Regular Tests: Only one robot is allowed per test.
 For different tests different robots can be used. - 3.
 Open Demonstrations: In the Open Challenge, the Demo Challenge and the Finals both robots can be used simultaneously.